 Bringing the Light of the Gospel to your Neighborhood on Halloween Night

-In our neighborhood, several Christian families have decided to join together to present the Gospel in a unique way to trick-or-treaters.
-Below are some of the ideas that we are planning to do.
+In our neighborhood in 2019, several Christian families decided to join together to present the Gospel in a unique way to trick-or-treaters.
+Below are some of the ideas that we did or talked about doing.
 Feel free use these ideas to do similar things with the Christians in your neighborhood or church to connect with the families near you.
 With slight modification you could even do this just for your own family.

 If you are just looking for ideas of things to pass out, skip down to "Step 4 - Take Home and Follow Up" and look at the Gift and Tract recommendation.